mikelodder7/gennaro-dkg/README.md

 The Gennaro Distributed Key Generation Algorithm as described [here](https://link.springer.com/content/pdf/10.1007/s00145-006-0347-3.pdf)

+## Protocol details

+TODO: Document error handling and when it aborts and continues.
+Malformed messages vs Non-responsive

 This crate does not handle creating a secure channel to send data.
 This is left to consumers.

 A good description of methods to do this can be found [here](https://medium.com/zengo/mpc-over-signal-977db599de66).